 Would you prefer a convenient pair of galoshes to wear over your regular shoes?
 Tingley’s Winter-Tuff overshoes feature 46 rust and corrosion resistant tungsten carbide-tipped studs to provide nearly unparalleled traction on ice.
 These injection-molded overshoes are also completely waterproof and durable enough to stand up to the rigors of manual labor and ice fishing.
 (Just don’t wear them at home if you’re even remotely fond of your flooring.)

 If an unfortunate slip and fall on the ice has injured your feet or ankles – or you have any other need for foot care in the Twin Cities metro – the passionate podiatrists of TC Foot & Ankle Clinic are available to see you right away.
-We welcome you to contact us today to schedule a visit at one of our convenient locations in Golden Valley and Woodbury, Minnesota!
+We welcome you to contact us today to schedule a visit at our convenient location in Golden Valley, Minnesota!